Paul Levitz

 Paul Levitz (/ˈlɛvɪts/; born October 21, 1956) is an American comic book writer, editor and executive.
 The president of DC Comics from 2002 to 2009, he worked for the company for over 35 years in a wide variety of roles.
 Along with publisher Jenette Kahn and managing editor Dick Giordano, Levitz was responsible for hiring such writers as Marv Wolfman and Alan Moore, artists such as George Pérez, Keith Giffen, and John Byrne, and editor Karen Berger, who contributed to the 1980s revitalization of the company's line of comic book heroes.

 Early life

+Levitz was born and raised in East Flatbush, Brooklyn, New York.
+His father was a clerk for an industrial hardware store, and his mother was a bookkeeper.
+He was an avid reader as a child, and read the works of writers including Agatha Christie, Dorothy L. Sayers, and Ed McBain.
+He also read comics, citing the first he could remember buying off of a newsstand being the first team-up between the Justice League and the Justice Society.
+He was notably a fan of Superman and the Legion of Super-Heroes.
+Most of what he read was from DC Comics, but cited Marvel Comics' Avengers as a strong influence on his writing.

-Levitz was raised in Brooklyn, New York. during which time he revived the defunct comic news fanzine, The Comic Reader, which according to Levitz, was the first regularly published comics industry news fanzine.
+He attended Stuyvesant High School, during which time he revived the defunct comic news fanzine, The Comic Reader, which according to Levitz, was the first regularly published comics industry news fanzine.
 Under Levitz's editorship The Comic Reader won two Best Fanzine Comic Art Fan Awards.
 One of Levitz's teachers, Frank McCourt, was impressed enough with Levitz's work that he arranged for Levitz to appear on McCourt's brother Malachy's radio show.